DeltaLima/nanodesk/README.md

 Origin: https://git.la10cy.net/DeltaLima/nanodesk

-nanodesk is a less resources consuming debian linux "distribution" using the jwm window manager, which I made for fun and learning.
+nanodesk is a lightweight debian linux flavor/distribution, using the jwm window manager.

-"distribution" because, it is just a debootstrap with some extra packages and custom jwm config, baked together with live-boot and a little installer script for installing nanodesk on a harddrive.

-My goal is to have a (live) system which is very lightweight and still usable too.
+This is just a fun and learning project.
+My goal is to have a (live) system which is very lightweight and still usable too as daily driver.
 This is for a VM where you need a basic graphical environment or for an old computer with less resources.